kunori-kiku/cloudflare-worker-text-holder/README.md

   - Add, list, and remove users.
   - List or clear IPs with failed login attempts.

+## Known bug
+When browser is used to perform super-user operations, the operation, while successful, may be marked as failed and add the count of failed attempts.

+It will be more than welcomed to post a pull request to fix this bug.
+I am unable to do so due to my incompetence in JavaScript.

 ## Environment Variables

 Set the following variables in your Cloudflare Worker: